If you have been to Japan before, you may have noticed: Japanese do a lot of things their own way.

 When you weren’t able to purchase tickets before an event was sold out, resale tickets might be your last chance.

-Note however, that most tickets nowadays have the initial buyer’s name printed on them.
+Note, however, that most tickets nowadays have the initial buyer’s name printed on them.
 Some managements are getting stricter about it, but ID checks are still a fairly rare occurrence.

-If checks are strict and systematic, there is usually an explicit announcement about the requirement of bringing an official photo ID (e.g. passport, drivers’ licence, etc.).
+If checks are strict and systematic, there is usually an explicit announcement about the requirement of bringing an official photo ID (e.g. passport, drivers’ license, etc.).
 Plus, they will write that the management doesn’t even accept “giving away or selling tickets at face value”, even to friends or family.